tbrlpld/100-days-of-code/log.md

 ### Today's Progress
 Today no planned activity in #100DaysOfWeb course today, only video.

-To still code a bit, I continued Flask tutorials "Keep Developing" section by implementing an RSS Feed for now posts.
+To still code a bit, I continued Flask tutorials "Keep Developing" section by implementing an RSS Feed for new posts.
 This should be interesting, because I really never never worked with RSS.
 Neither on client nor server side.

 This concludes the proposed topics in the Flask tutorial "Keep Developing" section.

 ### Thoughts
 RSS seems pretty simple.
-Just an `.xml` file that is regularly polled by interested reader.
+Just an `.xml` file that is regularly polled by an interested reader.
 But, is anybody still using RSS (as a user)?

 ### Link(s) to work